RicSti/ga4-tracking-logger-chrome-extension-panel/README.md

 - After tracking is stopped, the "Download" button will appear if tracked events were logged.
 - Click the "Download" button to export the captured tracking events as a CSV file.

-### Capturing and Logging

-- The extension captures GA4 tracking calls that contain "analytics" and "collect?" in the URL.
-- Tracked events are logged along with the date and time they were captured.
-- The number of captured tracking events is displayed in the "Tracking calls recorded on this page" section.